John Parker (rower): St Celfer and Space Between Points and Step.4D instruments (2016 – present)

 Another project was named Step.4D and still continues as of 2023.
 Transitioning from an in-studio process of the "Suites", St Celfer's energies have gone into the interface between man and machine.
-He has made an instrument, homemade, or more accurately, "gambiarra", in Brazilian Portuguese.
-It mounts to a single mic stand with interconnected gear attached and arranged so that the player can best make music in the moment (as opposed to tracking and then arranging).
-Sound is amalgamated and congealed by the Step.4D into a resolution of crossed and overloaded signals.
+He built a homemade instrument described using the Brazilian Portuguese term "gambiarra" mounted on a single mic stand with interconnected gear designed for live performance.
+The Step.4D combines and layers signals from multiple sources.

 Step.4D is the original and largest device that includes a theremin.
 It is meant to be played live so the only looping that occurs is on two turntables or via a guitar pedal.
 Step.4D² is the second machine that contains all unsynced looping devices that need to be initiated live (no presets).
 Step.4D.bkwrd.E is the third device that is portable for travel as was the Step.DDDD, the fourth and last device.

-He was picked three times as "new and notable" by the bandcamp.com editors in 2021, 2022 and 2023 and was the featured track on Wave #7 at Infrasonica.org.
+He was selected five times as "new and notable" by Bandcamp editors in 2021, 2022, 2023, 2024 and 2026 and was the featured track on Wave #7 at Infrasonica.org.